thefirstcircle/factorynull/_posts/2022-01-11-cobbler-for-bare-metal-provisioning.md

 layout: post
 title:  "Cobbler for Bare Metal Provisioning"
 author: "Steve O'Neill"
-pemalink: "cobbler-bare-metal"
 comments: true
+categories: sysadmin
 tags: linux
 ---

-## Before you begin
+## Before you begin:

 This should really be behind some kind of router.
 I am going to use an EdgeRouter X with no ports forwarded.
 The EdgeRouter will provide DHCP and DNS to its internal network of 10.0.0.0/24.